maxcutler/python-wordpress-xmlrpc/README.markdown

 NOTE: The XML-RPC API is disabled in WordPress by default.
 To enable, go to Settings->Writing->Remote Publishing and check the box for XML-RPC.

-This library has been developed against and tested on Wordpress 3.0.
+This library was developed against and tested on WordPress 3.0.

 Usage
 ==========